john-c-simmons/bsc-phase-two-project/README.md

 ## For More Information

-Please review our full analysis in our Jupyter Notebook or our Presentation.
+Please review our full analysis in our Jupyter Notebook or our [presentation](https://github.com/john-c-simmons/bsc-phase-two-project/blob/developing/King_County.pdf
+).
 For any additional questions, pkease contact Mallory Wilson at mallorye1103@gmail.com, Charlie Fountain at charliefountain122@gmail.com, and John Carter Simmons at johncsimmons99@gmail.com

 ## Repository Structure